 As per Section 19(D) of the PRB Act, 1867, an Annual Statement in Form-II prescribed in the Registration of Newspapers (Central) Rules 1956 is required to be submitted by the publishers of newspapers to the Press Registrar on or before the last day of May each year containing various information as prescribed under the rules.
-It is also obligatory on the part of every publisher to print in the publication, a statement indicating the ownership and other relevant particulars in Form IV in the first issue every year after the last day of February.
-Annual Statement is the basic document on the basis of which RNI undertakes compilation and analysis of the status of the Press, which is incorporated in its Annual Report, called "Press in India".
+It is also obligatory on the part of every publisher to print in the publication, a statement indicating the ownership and other relevant particulars in Form IV, in the first issue every year after the last day of February.
+Annual Statement as submitted by the publisher is the document on the basis of which RNI undertakes compilation and analysis of the status of the press, which is incorporated in its Annual Report, called "Press in India".

-It has been seen that a large number of publishers do not furnish the Annual Statements.
-Since RNI is responsible for presenting an analysis of the Print Media in the country to the Union Government, it is imperative for the publishers to send their Annual Statements to the RNI office on or before the due date i.e. 31^{st} May every year.
-A credible and holistic documentation and analysis of the print media is therefore possible only with the full cooperation of the publishers.
-Annual Statements were received 100 percent online for the first time for 2013-14 and the number was 19,660.
-For the year 2017-18, 31,717 Annual Statements were submitted online including 1,600 Annual Statements for the Miscellaneous Publications.
+It has been seen that a large number of publishers do not furnish their Annual Statements.
+As a statutory body, RNI is responsible for presenting an analysis of the Print Media in the country to the Union Government based on the Annual Statements filed by the publishers of newspapers; therefore it is imperative for the publishers to send their Annual Statements to the Office of RNI on or before the due date, i.e., 31st May every year.
+A credible and holistic documentation and analysis of the print media is possible only with the full cooperation of the publishers.
+The filing of Annual Statements have been made 100 percent online for the first time in 2013-14 and the number of Statements received was 19,660.
+For the year 2021-22, 34,148 Annual Statements were submitted online including 221 Annual Statements for the Miscellaneous Publications.